ttm-advisors/school-network-diagnostic-guide/networking-analogies.md

 Now your asking a really complicated question.
 The answer is maybe problem 2 \(it does not get the last mile\), problem 3, \(it does not get into the building with enough power for all the students\), problem 4 \(it does not get to where the students need it with enough power for all the students in the class\) OR A COMBINATION OF ALL OF THESE PROBLEMS.

+\(for a moment we'll set aside how the water got there in the first place - we'll to that in a bit when we introduce the concept of caching\).

+ .  over which internet traffic   itself connected via a very large pipe to the public internet, which itself is built up of massive pipes that form the "internet backbone" itself.